Bryaro/Portfolio-1-CodeInstitute/README.md

 [Youtuber link](https://www.youtube.com/@muftimenkofficial) : Credit for this youtuber as well that was used for the social networ on the footer

+---
+### Other documentations/screenshots
+If you are curious and want to explore my GitHub screenshots for this project, feel free to open it [here](https://github.com/Bryaro/Portfolio-1-CodeInstitute/tree/main/assets/documentations).

 ## Getting Started